 We’re huge proponents of the radical candor framework created by Kim Scott.
 We love how she describes building her career around a simple goal: creating bullshit-free zones where people love their work and working together.

 A quick note on word choice: guidance, which is fundamentally just praise and criticism, is usually called “feedback,” but feedback is screechy and makes us want to put our hands over our ears.
 Guidance is something most of us long for.

 In order to provide that guidance, there are two important considerations.
 The first is caring personally about the person you’re giving feedback to.
 It’s what Kim calls the “give a damn” axis.
 The second is the ability to be clear and direct.
 She calls this the “willing to piss people off” axis.
 When you have both, you have radical candor, and it’s what you need to strive for.

 There’s even an acronym to help you remember what radical candor looks like: HHIPP.
 Radical candor is:

 - In Person (in private if it’s criticism and in public if it’s praise)

 - Doesn’t Personalize

-- If you don’t care, and you’re indirect, you’re being passive aggressive and fall into the worst quadrant: manipulative insincerity.
+- If you don’t care and you’re indirect, you’re being passive aggressive and fall into the worst quadrant: manipulative insincerity.

-Make sure feedback is fair
+How to make sure feedback is fair

 - Fair relies on accurate information, is free from bias, and is based on adequate procedures.
-Consider your starting-point for the feedback and whether it originates with another person or yourself.

 - Fair is delivered with politeness and respectfulness.
 No need for elaboration.